ISO 27001 Clause 6.2 Information Security Objectives and Planning to Achieve Them

 Write Objectives Consistent with the Information Security Policy

-Objectives that you write for the information security management system have to be consistent with the information security policy.
-Making sure that they are documented in the information security policy so that everyone knows what they are.
+Objectives that you write for the information security management system have to be consistent with the ISO 27001 Information Security Policy.
+Making sure that they are documented in the ISO 27001 Information Security Policy so that everyone knows what they are.
 We do not want a conflict between what the information security policy sets out and what the objectives actually are.
 They must align.

 Write Measurable Objectives